 📚Read on: What is an Employee Engagement App and Why Your Company Needs One.

-- Sales increase by 20% when employees are actively engaged (Gallup)
+- Only 23% of employees are engaged globally (Gallup)

 Today, employees may receive company updates via intranet, access documents via a document sharing tool, communicate with managers via emails, get a survey through a survey app and communicate with their peers via a completely different channel.